actions-cool/issues-helper/README.en-US.md

   - v1 represents the initial version
   - The fixes and additions to the v1 version will be released to the v1.1 version
   - When the released v1.x runs stable for a certain period of time, release the advanced v2 version
-  - The parameters in the API must use the largest version and above

 - Version selection
   - It is recommended to use the latest releases version.
 It can be seen in [releases](https://github.com/actions-cool/issues-helper/releases)